Considering the UK invented heavy metal, it’s always frustrating to reflect on how seemingly unsuccessful we were at thrash metal!

 Grunge would curtail any further progress as thrash became a dirty word, but for a short while Xentrix appeared to be the one British band who would infiltrate the big leagues.

-If you liked this, check out: Shattered Existence, Xentrix’s outstanding debut that almost matches For Whose Advantage? in every respect!
+If you liked this, check out: Shattered Existence, Xentrix‘s outstanding debut that matches For Whose Advantage? in virtually every department!

 The first band to truly raise hell in the name of British thrash, Onslaught turned heads with their punk-infused debut, Power From Hell, but it was with 1986’s The Force that they truly announced their arrival in the scene.